mattimoller/ContainerizedApps-Cloud-hackathon/README.md

 ## Step 3: Creating our Docker image
 Now that we have the application on our local computer we can create a Docker image of the application.
 This image will in turn be uploaded to AWS and create the basis for running our application on cloud infrastructure.

-A Docker image is created using a Dockerfile, the Dockerfile provides instructions on which packages the application needs and how the application is run.
+A Docker image is created using a Dockerfile, this file provides instructions on which packages the application needs and how the application is run.
 For our use case we will create our image from another base image *continuumio/miniconda3*.
 For a more thorough explanation of Dockerfile syntax [this article](https://betterprogramming.pub/what-goes-into-a-dockerfile-ff0ace591060) explains the commands we use.

 The complete Dockerfile specification is given below, the file can be stored in the same location as your application code.
 The Dockerfile should be stored without a file type ending, i.e it's name should just be "Dockerfile", not "Dockerfile.txt".